Beyond the CTG: An Advanced Fetal Monitoring Workshop for Safer Care

 Traditional approaches to CTG interpretation often focus on pattern recognition, but without a deep understanding of fetal and maternal physiology, critical insights into fetal wellbeing can be missed.
 This two-day, in-person workshop is designed for clinicians who want to go beyond the CTG and better understand what the fetus is telling us.

-Led by the experienced team at St George’s University Hospital, the course blends scientific evidence, physiological insight, and real-world case reviews to support safer, more confident decision-making on the labour ward.
+Led by the experienced team at St George’s University Hospital, this course combines scientific evidence, national guideline reviews (including NICE), physiological insights, and real-world case studies to support safer, more confident decision-making on the labour ward.

 If you’ve ever felt uncertain during a trace or been surprised by an unexpected outcome despite a reassuring CTG, this course helps you understand why, as well as giving you the framework and tools to respond differently in future.